 Appointed by the Minister of Conservation after consultation with the Minister of Maori Affairs on 9 July 2013 for a two-year term.
-Of Ngai Tahu and Ngati Kuri descent, Ms Solomon was raised in Oaro and now lives in Peketa, south of Kaikoura.
-Ms Solomon has extensive community and iwi involvement and is a committed conservationist.
+Of Ngai Tahu and Ngati Kuri descent, Gina was raised in Oaro and now lives in Peketa, south of Kaikoura.
+She has extensive community and iwi involvement and is a committed conservationist.
 She sits on a number of boards and trusts including the Kaikoura zone committee for the Canterbury water management strategy, Nelson/Marlborough Conservation Board, the Kaikoura Marine Guardians Te Korowai o Te Tai o Karokura, and the Hutton's Shearwater Charitable Trust.

 James, a sheep and beef farmer at Porangahau in coastal Hawke's Bay, has a B.Com (Ag) Lincoln.
 He is a former Rural Bank appraiser and has had mixed farming experience and a 12 year spell as a councillor on the Central Hawke's Bay District Council.

 James has a bush covenant of 42ha to which a 10ha wetland is being added.

 He is a strong believer in the QEII Trust ethos of voluntary protection, describing the QEII Trust as 'a quiet achiever'.